Nearly 100 000 with Polish background in Norway

 |Oceania||2 134||2 071||63||0.0|

 The number of immigrants and Norwegian-born to immigrant parents grew by 45 800 in 2014, which is the lowest percentage growth since 2006.
 Immigrants accounted for 13 per cent of the total population in Norway as per 1 January 2015, while Norwegian-born to immigrant parents accounted for 2.6 per cent.

 Most Polish immigrants

-Immigrants were resident in all Norwegian municipalities.
+Persons with an immigrant background were resident in all Norwegian municipalities.
 Oslo had the largest population of immigrants and Norwegian-born to immigrant parents, both in relative terms and absolute figures.
-Of Oslo’s 634 500 inhabitants, 151 700 were immigrants and 45 900 were Norwegian-born to immigrant parents as of 1 January 2014.
-These two figures combined constitute 31 per cent of the capital’s entire population.
-The proportions in Drammen (26 per cent) and Lørenskog (24 per cent) were also high.
+Of Oslo’s 648 000 inhabitants, 158 800 were immigrants and 47 900 were Norwegian-born to immigrant parents as per 1 January 2015.
+These two figures combined constitute 32 per cent of the capital’s entire population.
+The proportions in Drammen (27 per cent) and Båtsfjord (25 per cent) were also high.

-All suburbs in Oslo were above the national average of 15 per cent.
-The suburbs with the highest proportions of immigrants and Norwegian-born to immigrant parents were Stovner, Søndre Nordstrand and Alna, with around 50 per cent.
+All suburbs in Oslo were above the national average of 15.6 per cent.
+The suburbs with the highest proportions of immigrants and Norwegian-born to immigrant parents were Stovner, Søndre Nordstrand and Alna, with over 50 per cent.